rustyb/cb-tutorials/README.md

 ## CB Tutorials

-This repository has been created to fullfill submission requirements for a course in GIS Applications taught by @glennon.
+This repository has been created to fullfill submission requirements for a course in GIS Applications taught by [@glennon](https://github.com/glennon)

 It will contain write ups and tutorials as required for the course in an easily accessible format.